Mastering the Deep Research Process: Step-by-Step Guide [2025]

 How do I organize my research notes and sources?

-Effective organization prevents information overload and enables efficient analysis:
+An effective organization prevents information overload and enables efficient analysis:

 Organization System Components: